oracle-livelabs/oci/oci-stack-monitoring-fundamentals/import-oci-services/import-oci-services.md

 	![Load balancer home page, highlighting the link to the OCI service home page](images/3-3-import.png " ")

-## Task 4: Review the process of completing a WebLogic cluster's topology
+## Task 4: Review the process of relating a load balancer to a WebLogic cluster to complete the topology.

 1. To complete the E-Business Suite application's topology, select **Topology**, then select **Add association**.